Kia Forte: Coupe (Koup)

 The two-door coupe "Forte Koup" was originally unveiled as a concept car in the form of the "Kia Koup" on 20 March 2008 at the New York International Auto Show.
-The concept sported a twin scroll turbocharged version of the 2.0-liter Theta II inline-four engine.
+The concept sported a twin scroll turbocharged version of the 2.0-litre Theta II inline-four engine.
 The production Forte Koup is badged as the "Kia Cerato Koup" in Australia, Costa Rica, Russia and South Africa.
 It is called the "Kia Shuma" in China, and "Kia Koup" in Chile.

 LPI Hybrid

 In 2009, Kia unveiled the mild hybrid Forte at the Seoul Motor Show for the South Korean market.
 Taking its underpinnings from the Hyundai Elantra LPI Hybrid, the car is powered by liquefied petroleum gas (LPG).
-It is powered with an 85 kW 1.6-liter LPG engine coupled with a 15 kW electric motor and a lithium-polymer battery pack, making it the first production car to use lithium-polymer batteries.
+It is powered with an 85 kW 1.6-litre LPG engine coupled with a 15 kW electric motor and a lithium-polymer battery pack, making it the first production car to use lithium-polymer batteries.